-With the backdrop of a warming climate and the current El Niño event, most land areas are likely or much more likely to be warmer than normal over the next few months.
-Exceptions to this include the southern tip of South America, which is likely to be colder than normal, and parts of North America which are likely to be near-normal.
+With the backdrop of a warming climate and the current El Niño event, nearly all land areas are likely or much more likely to be warmer than normal during February to April.
+The main exception is for the Falkland Islands which are likely to be colder than normal.

-3-Month Outlook January to March - Temperature
+3-Month Outlook February to April - Temperature